mickael-kerjean/filestash-website/_docs/faq.md

 There's support for many linux distribution but those installers are only provided to my patreons and enterprise users.
 For everyone else, you can use docker to install Filestash or submit pull request if you're willing to support those as part of the open source offering.

-## I can't see much tests in the repo, are you guys cowboys?
+## The code doesn't have tests ?!?
+Are you guys cowboys?

-We do have an extensive suite of tests but we don't publish them under an open source license.
+We do have an extensive suite of tests but those haven't been open source.
+We wrote on the why [here](https://github.com/mickael-kerjean/filestash/blob/master/CONTRIBUTING.md#tests)

 ## Why did filestash got developed?